josefkerner/anonymization_solution/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. place the source documents in the `data` folder
+4. place the source documents in the `data` folder, documents can be in pdf, docx or txt format
 5. change location to root of the project
 ```bash
 cd anonymization_solution